Ethics

 Beneficence guides the practitioner to do what is good with respect to the welfare of the client.
 In physiotherapy practice, the physiotherapist should provide benefit to the client’s health.

 The ethical responsibilities below are described under three headings: those that apply to the client; those that apply to the public; and those that apply to the individual practitioner (self) and the profession.
+Throughout the document the core professional values are indicated in parenthesis.
 Ethical responsibilities are intended to serve as a guide to ethical conduct.
-They will not all apply all of the time nor in all situations, but they should serve as a reference to guide to sound ethical conduct and to help to prevent unethical behaviours and choices.
+No ethical responsibility or core professional value will apply at all times and to all situations, but they should serve as references to guide sound ethical conduct and to help prevent unethical behaviours and choices.

 A. Responsibilities to Clients